kwabenadarkwa/Agean/README.md

 - [x] create a standard json file to measure the results against
 - [x] integrate bounding box detection
 - [x] use the literature to find the best method for frame content extraction(replace with what you currently have)
+- [ ] design what the browser extension would look like

 ==Final countdown tomorrow==